TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 1/James 1.26.md

 ---

-If any man thinketh himself to be religious, while he bridleth not his tongue but deceiveth his heart, this man's religion is vain.
+If anyone among you thinks himself to be religious while he doesn't bridle his tongue, but deceives his heart, this man's religion is worthless.